-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for funding to develop comprehensive approaches to address precipitous increases in hate crimes through demonstration programs that conduct outreach and offer training on hate crimes, as well as investigate and prosecute hate crimes.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Bureau of Justice Assistance (BJA) is seeking applications for funding to conduct outreach and offer training on hate crimes, as well as investigate and prosecute hate crimes.
 This program furthers the Department's mission by supporting state, local, and tribal efforts to ensure public safety by increasing the reporting, investigation, and prosecution of hate crimes and ensuring fair and impartial administration of justice for all Americans.